kartikp962/Ecommerce-website/README.md

-## E_Commerce
+## E-Commerce

-this website is fully responsive , and very awesome project using HTML,CSS,JS
+This website is fully responsive , and very awesome project using HTML,CSS,JS